roman-milk/roman-milk.github.io/hot-incest.md

  "That was pretty fast.
 How did she come out on it?"

  "She said she got her asking price.
 I think it was almost paid off.
 She had to split with her ex.
 I think she came out ok."
-Report_Story #3